sonata-nfv/tng-moongen-probe/probe_moongen/README.md

 #### System Input

-To invoke a test a REST HTTP POST request is needed.
+To invoke a test a REST HTTP POST request at 10.30.0.253/moongenstart.php is needed.
 This can be done easily by CURL or POSTMAN.
 The body of the POST request must be JSON and have the following format as the example: {"ingressIP":"10.0.0.100", "egressIP":"10.0.0.131", "testBandwidth":"10", "testTime":"10", "testID":"mytestid17", "moongenOutput":"2", "moongenInput":"3", "testType":"simple"}

-  - ingressIP
-  - egressIP
-  - testBandwidth
-  - testTime
-  - testID
-  - moongenOutput
-  - moongenInput
-  - testType -> dasd
+  - ingressIP: ingress IP endpoint of the service under test
+  - egressIP: egress IP endpoint of the service under test
+  - testBandwidth: bandwidth of the test that will be executed
+  - testTime: time in seconds that the test will be executed
+  - testID: random ID of the test to be executed
+  - moongenOutput: moongen port used to send packets
+  - moongenInput: moongen port used to receive packets
+  - testType: This has 2 options, simple/rfc, meaning 2 different tests

 #### System output

+To get the status of a test and some basic measurements there is a GET request in the following format: 10.30.0.253/moongendone.php?tid=mytestid17&ingressip=10.0.0.100&egressip=10.0.0.131

-A JSON file is produced containing all the measurements of the test.
-This file is sent to a web server to be available for further usage.
+Also a JSON file is produced containing all the measurements of the test.
+This file is sent to a mongoDB in order to be stored and be available for further analysis.
 To see the format of the JSON file, there are 2 examples in the folder named results.

-# Requirements
+#### Requirements

   - A machine with DPDK installed
   - MoonGen packet generator installed